surfnet-niels/connect-federation-1.1/openid-connect-federation-1_1.md

 []{.break}

 signed_jwks_uri
 :   OPTIONAL.
 URL referencing a signed JWT having the Entity's JWK Set document for that Entity Type as its payload.
 This URL MUST use the `https` scheme.
 The JWT MUST be signed using a Federation Entity Key.
 A successful response from the URL MUST use the HTTP status code 200 with the content type `application/jwk-set+jwt`.
 When both signing and encryption keys are present, a `use` (public key use) parameter value is REQUIRED for all keys in the referenced JWK Set to indicate each key's intended usage.

-:   Signed JWK Set JWTs are explicitly typed by setting the `typ` header parameter to `jwk-set+jwt` to prevent cross-JWT confusion, per Section 3.11 of [[RFC8725](#RFC8725){.cite .xref}].
+Signed JWK Set JWTs are explicitly typed by setting the `typ` header parameter to `jwk-set+jwt` to prevent cross-JWT confusion, per Section 3.11 of [[RFC8725](#RFC8725){.cite .xref}].
 Signed JWK Set JWTs without a `typ` header parameter or with a different `typ` value MUST be rejected.

-:   Signed JWK Set JWTs MUST include the `kid` (Key ID) header parameter with its value being the Key ID of the signing key used.

-:   The following claims are specified for use in the payload, all of which except `keys` are defined in [[RFC7519](#RFC7519){.cite .xref}]:
+Signed JWK Set JWTs MUST include the `kid` (Key ID) header parameter with its value being the Key ID of the signing key used.
+The following claims are specified for use in the payload, all of which except `keys` are defined in [[RFC7519](#RFC7519){.cite .xref}]:

-    []{.break}

-    keys
-    :   REQUIRED.
+    -   `keys`: REQUIRED.
 Array of JWK values in the JWK Set, as specified in Section 5.1 of [[RFC7517](#RFC7517){.cite .xref}].
-    :

-    iss
-    :   REQUIRED.
+    -   `iss`: REQUIRED.
 The "iss" (issuer) claim identifies the principal that issued the JWT.
-    :

-    sub
-    :   REQUIRED.
+    -   `sub`: REQUIRED.
 This claim identifies the owner of the keys.
 It SHOULD be the same as the issuer.
-    :

-    iat
-    :   OPTIONAL.
+    -   `iat`: OPTIONAL.
 Number.
 Time when this signed JWK Set was issued.
 This is expressed as Seconds Since the Epoch, per [[RFC7519](#RFC7519){.cite .xref}].
-    :

-    exp
-    :   OPTIONAL.
+    -   `exp`: OPTIONAL.
 Number.
 This claim identifies the time when the JWT is no longer valid.
 This is expressed as Seconds Since the Epoch, per [[RFC7519](#RFC7519){.cite .xref}].
-    :

     More claims are defined in [[RFC7519](#RFC7519){.cite .xref}]; of these, `aud` SHOULD NOT be used since the issuer cannot know who the audience is. `nbf` and `jti` are not particularly useful in this context and SHOULD be omitted.

-:   Additional claims MAY be defined and used in conjunction with the claims above.
+Additional claims MAY be defined and used in conjunction with the claims above.
 The following is a non-normative example of the JWT Claims Set for a signed JWK Set.

     []{#name-example-jwt-claims-set-for-}